waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 4:** The western boulder puzzle (boulder at (3, 11), switch at (3, 10)) must be solved first.
 This will not open the main barrier directly, but will instead open an alternate path to the eastern side of the map, allowing the main puzzle to be solved.
 - **Test:** Navigate to the western platform and push the boulder at (3, 11) onto the switch at (3, 10).
 - **Conclusion:** Failed.
 The pathfinder confirmed the route is still blocked.
 The central boulder seems to be a red herring.

+# VII.
+Reflection & Action Items
+- **Immediate Priority:** The `pathfinder` tool is critically broken and generated an invalid path.
+I have added verbose logging, but I MUST analyze the logs and fix the root cause before relying on it again.
+This is my highest priority.